 Truth has been a big theme for me lately, and it seems to be sending me messages everywhere I look.
-Deep echoes of it in Glennon’s incredible interview a few weeks ago, repeatedly pulling the “Tell the Truth” card from my deck, an unexpected email about truth-telling from by my pal, Gabby—even Netflix suggested a flick for me to watch!
+Repeatedly pulling the “Tell the Truth” card from my deck, an unexpected email about truth-telling from my pal, Gabby—even Netflix suggested a flick for me to watch!
 “Dishonesty: The truth about life.
-Why we do it, when we do it and how society suffers from whoppers and little white lies alike”.
+Why we do it, when we do it and how society suffers from whoppers and little white lies alike.”

 Okay, message received!

 So, I meditated on why sharing our truth is so important and here’s what came up….

 We all want to fit in, be loved and get invited to the party (even when we don’t want to go).
 We’re communal, pack creatures and we thrive when we feel connected.

 At the same time, we crave authenticity and messy realness.
 We want to honor our uniqueness—to be truly seen and heard—and we look up to people who are brave enough to stand out and use their voices.

 Yet when these two desires are in conflict (fitting in vs standing out), we often err on the side of fitting in.
 So, we start to hide and only share parts of ourselves—acceptable, tidy parts that don’t make waves.
 Going against the grain, and possibly being rejected, is just too painful.

 We may even find ourselves telling little white lies to keep the peace.
 Teeny-weenie fibbers that don’t ruffle feathers.
 In fact, these teeny-weenies are so small that we can’t imagine any harm being done.
 I mean, it’s not like we committed a crime or something.

 But, what if it sorta is?
 Now, I’m not talking about a major felony here—it’s more of an offense against ourselves because all of those teeny-weenies add up.